-This international seminar, Amplifying Student Voice and Partnership, will convene experts from practice, research and policy realms from around the world to consider the pressing questions of amplifying youth voice and the development of the youth-adult partnership paradigm.
+This international seminar will build on our successful convening last summer where experts from practice, research, and policy realms gathered from around the world to consider the pressing questions of amplifying youth voice, youth agency, and the development of the youth-adult partnership paradigm.
 We will deepen our understanding of our work and collectively advance this nascent eld, by optimizing the passion and diversity of this learning community.
 Dialogue will focus on:

 LOCATION AND LOGISTICS